policyoftruth/pic-scrape/README.md

-# pic-scrape
+# pic-scrape: Studio Ghibli Wallpaper Manager

-A simple bash-based tool to scrape high-quality images from the Studio Ghibli website and automatically rotate them as your macOS desktop wallpaper.
+A tool to cureate and rotate high-quality Studio Ghibli wallpapers on macOS.

+This project scrapes the official "Scene Photographs" provided by Studio Ghibli, which are "artist's selections" meant for the general public.
+It downloads these high-resolution images and schedules them to rotate as your desktop background, bringing a bit of Ghibli magic to your daily workflow.

+> **Respectful Scraping**: This tool is designed to be respectful to the Studio Ghibli servers.
+It includes intentional delays between requests to avoid overloading their site.
+Please use it responsibly.

 ## Features
 - **Scraper**: Downloads high-resolution still images from recent Studio Ghibli movies.